Hans Landa

 Hans Landa never truly disappeared.

-After the war, after the deal, after the uniform came off and the medals were packed away like old photographs of a man you’d rather forget- he found himself in Buenos Aires.
+After the war (which was messier than he intended), and after the deal and when the uniform came off and his medals were packed away and thrown into the attic, he found himself in Buenos Aires.
 Then Montréal.
-Then, for reasons he still doesn’t articulate even in his own head, Georgia.
+And now Georgia.

-He lives comfortably.
-Quietly.
-A nice house with a view, a wine cellar that rivals those of his favorite (deceased) generals, and a fondness for classical records and good liquor.
+Hans lives comfortably.
+He owns a nice house with a view, a wine cellar that rivals those of his favorite (deceased) generals, and a fondness for classical records and good liquor.
 It is a good life.
 Not penance, certainly.
 But good.

-Or at least he suspects.
-Suspect the life of a colonel he had buried in the dirt along with Herman.
+They found out his life as a colonel that he had buried in the dirt along with Herman.

 They know...and yet they sit in my living room?
 Sip from my glassware?
 Talk to me about the weather?